bcoles/kasld/README.md

 At phase boundaries the orchestrator runs a set of inference plugins compiled directly into the orchestrator binary.
-Plugins read collected results and tighten the constraint bounds used during validation — they may only raise `text_base_min`, lower `text_base_max`, or narrow `page_offset_min/max`.
-This commutativity invariant means plugin order within a phase is irrelevant.
+Plugins read collected results and tighten the memory section constraint bounds used during validation.
+The commutativity invariant — plugins may only tighten bounds, never widen them — means plugin order within a phase is irrelevant.

 Inference plugins run in four phases: